35% of your overall class grade

 At least 3 credible sources (scholarly, or at the approval of an instructor) must be cited to show that background research has been done to frame the project.
 Each source must include 1-2 sentences explaining how it relates to the project.

-You will have 6 minutes to share your final project, excluding time for questions.
-Begin by sharing the research question and motivation behind the project.
-Then, show your final product briefly and share conclusions and findings that can be drawn from the project.
-Finally, discuss the methodology and process that led you to the final product.
+6 minutes to share your final project, excluding time for questions.
+Begin by briefly sharing the research question and motivation behind the project.
+Then, s Show your final product briefly, articulate the research question, and share conclusions and findings that can be drawn from the project.
+Then Finally, discuss the methodology and process that led you to the final product.
+Screenshots of spreadsheets, behind-the-scenes activities, and of your final project site are strongly encouraged.

 Address the following elements of your final project: